What is Adderall?

 Illegal uses of Adderall

-The common signs of addiction are:
+Common signs of addiction

-Adderall is not fit for everyone.
+Adderall is not suitable for everyone

 More Common: